AcunatomyConditionsShoulder Dysfunction

 Resolution or Maintenance

 Every case is different.
-This is a general framework — your treatment plan will be tailored to what we find in your assessment.
+Your plan is tailored to what we find in your assessment.

-What resolution looks like
+What resolution looks like for your shoulder.

-Getting dressed without a strategy.
+Dressed without a strategy.

-Full overhead reach.
+Full reach.
 No catch.
-No hesitation.

 Never had acupuncture before? →